whlapinel/whlapinel.github.io/content/projects/course-manager/issues/_index.md

 ## Pending

 <!-- Note: to add issues use snippets with prefixes "major" and "minor" -->

-- New course calendar doesn't show at smaller screen sizes (I left out a portion of the tailwind template) {.major}

-- New course calendar buttons don't show text
-{.major}

 - Need placeholder image for when no user is signed in {.minor}